JollyShmo/CSV_Import_Blender/README.md

 # CSV Mesh Importer Blender Addon

 This Blender addon allows you to import points from a CSV file and create a mesh with connected edges.
-It's particularly useful for visualizing 3D point data captured using tools like 'RenderDoc'.
+It's particularly useful for visualizing 3D point data captured using tools like 'RenderDoc' to export the cvs file.

 ## Features
 - Import vertex points from a CSV file.